 May is the fifth month of the year in the Julian and Gregorian Calendars and in the Southern Hemisphere is the seasonal equivalent of November in the Northern Hemisphere and vice versa.
 May is named after the Greek goddess Maia, whom the Romans called Bona Dea, goddess of fertility—something quite common within paganism.Christian Living in May

 The month of May in many ways stands as the gateway to the summer.
-But May is not only useful for what it introduces but also for what it promises in terms of various events.
 In early America and in the best and brightest periods of the history of Christianity, believers have been proactive in integrating their faith into every-day practices, and the month of May offers Christians the opportunity to integrate their faith into private and public observances.
-Patriotic spirituality should be reflected as the church is called to National Day of Prayer, the role of godly motherhood and womanhood should be celebrated on that special day—Mother’s Day—and the spiritual and intellectual ministry of the Sunday school and other academic interests are observed, while additional national and seasonal events are held in tension with local interests and efforts during this exciting month of the church year.
+Patriotic spirituality should be reflected throughout the month as patriots observe National Day of Prayer, honor the role of motherhood and womanhood via Mother’s Day, celebrate the spiritual and intellectual ministry of the Sunday school and other academic concerns, and remember other ecclesiastical, national, and seasonal events that compose the fabric of this important month.Christian Living in May

 Table of Contents